ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

   It may be better to make a table with some small number of the above things, then add a brief section on each distribution going into more details.

+  Also, here are some other things to add somewhere:

-  Also, somewhere explain how the mean and variance will stay the same when we average the distributions together because of the Law of Total Expectation/Variance, *unless* the weight for the Exponential distribution is nonzero, which will throw the variance off.
+    - Explain how the mean and variance will stay the same when we average the distributions together because of the Laws of Total Expectation/Variance, *unless* the weight for the Exponential distribution is nonzero, which will throw the variance off.

-  Also, somewhere add examples of GBD and Vivarium models that use ensemble distributions and/or specific distributions from the list.
+    - Add examples of GBD and Vivarium models that use ensemble distributions and/or specific distributions from the list.
 It would be nice to show pictures of the ensembles and list the ensemble weights.

+    - Add a link to the anemia team's repo with its own implementation of ensembles, and any other custom implementations that we find.

+    - Add an explanation of how/why the support of the ensemble distribution is cut off at the 0.001 and 0.999 quantiles of the lognormal distribution.
+It appears that this is done in `edensity.R`_, but does that code actually get used, or does GBD use the version of ``get_edensity`` in `eKS_parallel.R`_ instead?
+This truncation is also implemented in Vivarium in `risk_distributions.py`_.

 .. note::